BWPT-Ride-For-Life/Ride-For-Life-BE/README.md

 }
 ```
 ### DELETE `/api/drivers/:id`
-Must be logged in as a driver to access this endpoint.
-If not will recieve 401 back from server
+Note that you must be logged in as a driver to access this endpoint.
+If not will recieve 401 back from server!

 Possible Status Codes
 * 200 - Successful